Steve is a leading authority on digital identity and online authentication.

 The highest calibre advice on strategy

-For the past 20 years he has helped organisations in government, healthcare and banking throughout the Asia Pacific establish effective authentication systems, providing the highest calibre advice on strategy, architecture, policy, privacy, technology selection and governance.
+For over 25 years Steve has helped organisations in government, healthcare and banking throughout the Asia Pacific establish effective authentication systems, providing the highest calibre advice on strategy, architecture, policy, privacy, technology selection and governance.

 “Steve is one of the world’s most orginal thinkers in digital identity today”